mh-skjelvareid/synaptus/paper/paper.md

 The datasets and test cases included with the software are all examples of non-destructive testing, mostly within water, plastic and metal.
 Note, however, that the software may still be useful to researchers working on other types of sonic imaging, and even radar imaging, which shares many of the same imaging principles.

 The thesis is included in the repository and contains a full list of references.
 However, the most important ones will be highlighted here: The work on `Synaptus` was greatly inspired by previous work by Tomas Olofsson and Tadeusz Stepinski at Uppsala University [@Olofsson2010, @Stepinski2007].
-The underlying theory (mainly phase shift migration and f-k migration) was originally developed for geophysical imaging [@Stolt1978; @Gazdag1978], and the free book and software on exploration seismology available through CREWES [@crewes_toolbox_2021] was also very helpful during software development.
+The underlying theory (mainly phase shift migration and Stolt migration) was originally developed for geophysical imaging [@Stolt1978; @Gazdag1978], and the free book and software on exploration seismology available through CREWES [@crewes_toolbox_2021] was also very helpful during software development.
 An extended (not free) version of the book is also available [@margrave_lamoureux_2019].
 Finally, the book "Fourier Acoustics" by E.G. Williams [@Williams1999] was essential in developing the theory for cylindrical imaging geometries.